scrapy/scrapy/docs/intro/install.rst

 Step 1.
 Install Python
 ======================

-Scrapy works with Python 2.5 or 2.6, you can get it at http://www.python.org/download/
+Scrapy works with Python 2.5, 2.6 or 2.7, which you can get at http://www.python.org/download/

 .. highlight:: sh